Civil Guard (Philippines)

 The Civil Guard in the Philippines (Guardia Civil en las Filipinas, [ˈɡwaɾðja siˈβil en las filiˈpinas]) was the branch of the Spanish Civil Guard organized under the Captaincy General of the Philippines and a component of the Spanish Army.
 It was disbanded after the Spanish–American War.
-After the Philippine–American War, it was eventually replaced by the American colonial government with the Philippine Constabulary.
+After the Philippine–American War, it was eventually replaced by the American occupational government with the Philippine Constabulary (PC).

 History

 The Guardia Civil was introduced to the Philippines by the Spanish colonial government in 1868, during the term of Governor-General Carlos María de la Torre y Navacerrada.
 The organization began with a size of one division or around 1,200 men.
 By 1880, and this size was maintained until 1897, the Guardia Civil in the Philippines had a size of three divisions or more than 3,600 men.
 Two were stationed in Luzon and the third in the Visayas.

 Composition

 The majority of the civil guard consisted of non-criollo natives, otherwise known then as indios, making up approximately 60% of the total force.